A Dark Salvation

 I love Gospel music – the music, but generally not the lyrics.
 Most Gospel lyrics convey the perspective of one has been saved by accepting Jesus.
 In other words, they tell the end of a story that began in ignorance, descended into sin, rose up to acknowledge the condition of being a sinner and arrived at the state of salvation.
 They invite the listener to join the singer, accept his/her reality as the only solution to life’s dissatisfaction and rejoice in the amazing state of grace.

-These two African-American musical forms have been the bookends of American culture, expressing the extremes of our possibilities.
+These two African American musical forms (and their descendants) have been the bookends of American culture, expressing the extremes of our possibilities.
 Or, as the ancient Greek playwright Sophocles (author of Oedipus Rex) said of the younger Euripides (author of The Bacchae), “I write of who we might be, while he writes of who we actually are.”

-Recently, I felt it all come together when I heard a unique rendition of the old standard Amazing Grace by the Blind Boys of Alabama, who played it (I think) in Em – G – A – D – B7, the same dark chords in which I’d learned House of the Rising Sun.
+I felt it all come together when I heard a unique rendition of Amazing Grace by the Blind Boys of Alabama, who played it (I think) in Em – G – A – D – B7, the same dark chords in which I’d learned House of the Rising Sun.

 No One Told Me